charmCityJs/talks/README.md

 **To submit an idea**, just [create a new issue](https://github.com/charmCityJs/talks/issues/new/choose) and fill it out with your details.
 Just casually give us an idea of what you'll talk about and how long it'll be. **OK GO!!!**

-> _Note: If you'd prefer not to use GitHub for any reason, you can also submit talks via this Google Form: http://goo.gl/forms/gBCRtIiyMH_